jl33-ai/gamb-13/README.md

 ### Brainstorm 🧠:
 - I just realised this won’t work, if there’s only a positive incentive for high E(V) and no consequence for low E(V), people are just gonna… ah.
   - Must be averaged over every run from a given player.
 So it's truly E(V) - maybe a practice mode.
+  - It needs that one genuinely special, addictive **thing**.

 - Enter name to Submit score
   - E(V) (primary ranking)